"Holding Court" John A. Macdonald Statue

 Relocate this statue to a more appropiate place like the Courthouse.

-by Marilyn Toombs, over 3 years ago
+by Marilyn Toombs, about 4 years ago

 The entrance to the library is a completely inappropriate place for this statue.
 It will only garner more scorn and controversy if it stays.